oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn02.md

 can be included in the JIDL comment field, immediately following the `//` and followed by a double colon delimiter (i.e., `::`).
-For more information see the [[JADN Specification](#jadn-v10)] descriptions of Field Identifiers (section 3.2.1.1) and JADN-IDL format (section 5.1).
+For more information see the [[JADN Specification](#jadn-v10)] descriptions of Field Identifiers (Section&nbsp;3.2.1.1) and JADN-IDL format (section 5.1).
 Here is a brief JIDL example of this format:

 ```